-Students with a grievance against another student in this class or students with a conflict with the instructor are referred to the grievance procedures outlined in the Student Handbook.
+You should notify your instructor of any absences due to medical conditions or any other reason in advance.
+Messages for your professor should be send to her institutional email-marisol.josephhaynes@upr.edu procedures outlined in the Student Handbook.
 It says, in part, "in academic matters such as a grade complaint, the student should first speak with his or her professor.
 The normal hierarchy then leads to the department chairperson, dean of the college, and provost."